Hydrology-IFH/roger/doc/introduction/introduction.rst

 Pre-defined model setups
 ++++++++++++++++++++++++

-Roger supports a wide range of pre-configured models.
-Several setups are already implemented that highlight some of the capabilities of Roger, and that serve as a basis for users to set up their own configuration: :doc:`/reference/model-gallery`.
+RoGeR supports a wide range of pre-configured models.
+Several setups are already implemented that highlight some of the capabilities of RoGeR, and that serve as a basis for users to set up their own configuration: :doc:`/reference/model-gallery`.

 Current limitations
 +++++++++++++++++++

-Roger is still in development.
+RoGeR is still in development.
 There are many open issues that we would like to fix later on:

 - A routing scheme is not implemented, yet
 - Simulations with biogeochemical processes have not been compared to measured data